clearpath-docs/cpr-robot-customizer-sphinx-tutorials/doc/SettingEnvars.rst

 Setting Environment Variables
 ==============================

-Once you have completed the :doc:`<Installing>`, :doc:`<URDF>`, and :doc:`<Launch>` tutorial sections, you are now ready to use the Environment Variable interface provided by the Generic Robot ROS package!
+Once you have completed the :doc:`Installing <Installing>`, :doc:`URDF <URDF>`, and :doc:`Launch <Launch>` tutorial sections, you are now ready to use the environment variables interface provided by the Generic Robot ROS package!

 The complete list of supported sensors and environment variables can be found :doc:`here <SupportedSensorsEnvars>`.

-In this section of the tutorial, we will go through an example usage of the Environment Variable interface for a Hokuyo UST-10LX 2D laser scanner.
+In this section of the tutorial, we will go through an example usage of the environment variables interface for a Hokuyo UST-10LX 2D laser scanner.

 1. Enable the Hokuyo UST-10LX 2D laser scanner.
 In terminal, run: